GdKent/CHAL/README.md

 (chal-py3.10) $
 ```

-This means you’re now inside the C-HAL environment.
+This means you’re now inside the CHAL environment.

 > 💡 **Anaconda users:**
 > If you used `conda create` earlier, your environment is already active (you’ll see `(chal)` before your prompt).